Genki-S/ttnt/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ttnt.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Genki-S/ttnt.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+Please don't hesitate to [open a issue](https://github.com/Genki-S/ttnt/issues/new) to share your ideas for me!
+Any comment will be valuable especially in this early development stage.

 ## License